tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Tree DFS: <br/> The Tree DFS pattern works by starting at the root of the tree, if the node is not a leaf you need to do three things:
+        <strong>Tree DFS:</strong> <br/> The Tree DFS pattern works by starting at the root of the tree, if the node is not a leaf you need to do three things:
         <ol>
             <li> Decide whether to process the current node now (pre-order), or between processing two children (in-order) or after processing both children (post-order).</li>
             <li> Make two recursive calls for both the children of the current node to process them.</li>